 ResultsPre- and post-implementation comparisons suggest that this comprehensive program has significantly reduced the incidence of hospital-acquired MRSA infections, due primarily to better adherence to infection control procedures such as regular surveillance.

-Moderate: The evidence consists of pre- and post-implementation comparisons of hospital–acquired MRSA infections and other key metrics, including adherence to surveillance and isolation protocols.
+Moderate: The evidence consists of pre- and post-implementation comparisons of hospital–acquired Staphylococcus aureus infections and other key metrics, including adherence to surveillance and isolation protocols.

-- Lower costs: Information provided in July 2011 indicates that since beginning this cultural change initiative in January 2005, Billings Clinic has sustained 60 percent few health care–associated MRSA infections which directly corresponds to reduced MRSA costs.
+- Lower costs: Information provided in May 2014 indicates that since beginning this cultural change initiative in January 2005, Billings Clinic has sustained 76 percent fewer health care–associated MRSA infections which directly corresponds to reduced MRSA costs.